Louisville Zoo: Wallaroo Walkabout

-The Wallaroo Walkabout that opened in 2007 lets guests walk directly through the exhibit, which is home to common wallaroos and red-necked wallabies, as well as some Australian birds including the emu, laughing kookaburra and Cape Barren goose.
+The Wallaroo Walkabout that opened in 2007 lets guests walk directly through the exhibit, which is home to common wallaroos and red-necked wallabies, as well as Australian birds including the emu, laughing kookaburra, Tawny frogmouth and Southern Cassowary.
 Visitors are able to interact with the wallaroos and wallabies if they stay on the walkway.
 Then after the wallabies and wallaroos, guests can go into the Lorikeet Landing, which is an Australian exhibit that is a walkthrough aviary filled with several brightly colored birds known as lorikeets.
-Currently, the zoo houses 56 Lorikeets in a mixed flock consisting of 5 species of bird.
+Currently, the zoo houses 56 lorikeets in a mixed flock consisting of five species of bird.
 Visitors can feed nectar to the birds right out of their hands.
-Wallaroo Walkabout is set to be renovated by 2025 to support Red kangaroo and Southern cassowary.